Business Owner & Clinical Lead

 Helen is the founder of Corefitphysio.
 She graduated from the University of East London with the first class degree in Physiotherapy.

-In South Africa, before moving to London, she enjoyed a career as a principal professional contemporary dancer, choreographer and dance teacher.
-In Port Elisabeth, South Africa, she owned a studio offering dance, Pilates & yoga.
+In South Africa, before moving to London, she enjoyed a career as a principal professional contemporary dancer, choreographer and dance teacher in Port Elisabeth, South Africa, she owned a studio offering dance, Pilates & yoga.

 In London prior to her degree she gained experience as a physio-assistant, personal trainer, studio co-ordinator & exercise instructor.
 After graduating Helen continued her training with the Australian Pilates and Physiotherapy Institute (APPI) & has been involved in Pilates and musculoskeletal physiotherapy ever since, fulfilling various roles in the private sector across London.
-Helen enjoys her role as clinical lead at her practices in Wimbledon & Westcott, and nowadays in addition to her clinical hours busies herself with new teacher training & business management.
+Helen enjoys her role as clinical lead at her practice in Westcott, and nowadays in addition to her clinical hours busies herself with new teacher training & business management.

 Helen enjoys practicing Pilates & yoga, has a strong appreciation for the arts & loves being in water.
 She finds it hard to resist cart-wheeling down sand dunes.

 Helen specialises in digital marketing and event management & is responsible for the coordination of day to day activities for the Corefitphysio practice in Westcott.
 It is her role to ensure that our clients are comfortable & happy with the service delivered beyond their experience with our practitioners.

 Away from the practice, Helen works with a number of businesses, building & maintaining their websites & social media presence.
 Previously Helen spent 15 years with a local charity, where she initially led major fundraising events and managed their database before developing their websites.